nicholas-long/markdown-raw-files-to-zettelkasten-conversion/zet/20221009192000/README.md

 # stuff to put on main page

-list of links to put on the main page.
+list of links to put on the main page. this is a node you can attach things to in order to indicate that they should go on the main page. a script will check to see if the ID numbers appear on the main README.

 ```
 Reference count:  21 of 14